 Short-Term Cash Based Incentives are based on pre-set opportunities for cash awards to be paid after the end of the year based on performance for the year.
-Actual payouts may be between zero and twice the target amount, where the target amount is that established for each NEO by the compensation committee if target goals are achieved.
+Actual payouts may be between zero and up to 120% to 250% of the target amount (depending on the NEO), where the target amount is that established for each NEO by the compensation committee if target goals are achieved.